arxioly/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Action:**

   TODO

-### ZWED0029E":"JavaManager given port range beyond limits
+### ZWED0030E

+  JavaManager not given any ports with which to run servers

   **Reason:**